-- a) examining and approving the strategic, business and financial plans of the Company and the Group, the corporate structure of the Group and the Company's corporate governance; - determining the nature and level of risk compatible with the issuer's strategic objectives, taking account of all the risks that may prove to be significant in terms of medium to long term sustainability of the issuer's operations; - c) verifying the adequacy of the organisational and administrative and accounting structure of the Company and the Group, with particular regard to the internal control system and conflict of interest management; - d) granting and revoking delegated powers to the managing directors and establishing their limits and conditions of exercise; - e) supervising general operating performance, with a particular focus on situations of conflict of interest, taking into account the information received from the managing directors and the internal control and risks committee and periodically comparing actual and planned results; - examining and approving in advance the transactions of the Company and its subsidiaries of significant strategic and financial importance, with a particular focus on situations of potential conflict of interest and related party transactions; - g) drafting and adopting the Group's corporate governance rules; - h) establishing the frequency with which the managing directors report to the Board of Directors; - conducting an assessment, at least once a year, of the size, composition and functioning of the Board of Directors and committees instituted.
-By virtue of this assessment, it expresses opinions for the shareholders of the professionals whose presence on the Board of Directors is deemed appropriate, prior to the appointment of the new Board of Directors; - j) providing information in the corporate governance report concerning (1) its composition, with an indication for each member of his or her position, role within the Board of Directors, main characteristics and length of service; (2) the methods of application of Art.
-1 of the Corporate Governance Code, the number and average duration of meetings of the Board of Directors and the attendance in percentage terms of each director; (3) the conditions of the process of evaluation of the functioning of the Board of Directors and committees instituted; - adopting, on proposal by a managing director or the Chairman of the Board of Directors, a procedure for the internal management and disclosure of documents and information concerning the issuer, with particular regard to privileged information; - 1) expressing its stance on the maximum number of positions of director or statutory auditor at companies listed on regulated markets (Italian and abroad), at finance, banking or insurance companies, or companies of significant size, considering the participation of the directors in the committees instituted;
+- a) reviewing and approving the strategic, business and financial plans of the Company and the Group and monitoring their implementation; - b) establishing the corporate structure of the Group and the Company's corporate governance; - c) determining the nature and level of risk compatible with the issuer's strategic objectives, taking account of all the risks that may prove to be significant in terms of medium to long term sustainability of the issuer's operations; - d) verifying the adequacy of the organisational and administrative and accounting structure of the Company and the

-- m) approving commitments of any nature with a duration of more than five years; - n) approving commitments that relate to leases with a term of more than two years and the purchase of real properties.
+- subsidiaries, with particular regard to the internal control and risk management system; - e) granting and revoking delegated powers to the Chief Executive Officers and establishing their limits and conditions of exercise; - supervising general operating performance, with a particular focus on situations of conflict of interest, taking into account the information received from the Chief Executive Officers and the internal control and risks committee and periodically comparing actual and planned results; - g) examining and approving in advance the transactions of the Company and its subsidiaries of significant strategic and financial importance, with a particular focus on situations of potential conflict of interest and related party transactions; - h) drafting and adopting the Group's corporate governance rules; - i) establishing the frequency with which the Chief Executive Officers report to the Board of Directors; - conducting an assessment, at least once a year, of the size, composition and functioning of the Board of Directors and committees instituted.
+By virtue of this assessment, it expresses opinions for the shareholders of the professionals whose presence on the Board of Directors is deemed appropriate, prior to the appointment of the new Board of Directors; - k) providing information in the corporate governance report concerning (1) its composition, with an indication for each member of his or her position, role within the Board of Directors, main characteristics and length of service; (2) the methods of application of Art.
+1 of the Corporate Governance Code, the number and average duration of meetings of the Board of Directors and the attendance in percentage terms of each director; (3) the process for assessment of the functioning of the Board of Directors and Committees; - adopting, on proposal by a Chief Executive Officer or the Chairman of the Board of Directors, a procedure for the internal and external dissemination of documents and information concerning the issuer, with particular regard to price sensitive information; - m) expressing its stance on the maximum number of positions of director or statutory auditor at companies listed on regulated markets (Italian and abroad), at finance, banking or insurance companies, or companies of significant size, considering the participation of the Directors in the Committees; - n) approving commitments of any nature with a duration of more than five years; - o) approving commitments that relate to leases with a term of more than two years and the purchase of real properties.

 The Chairman of the Board of Directors ensures that the information and documents relevant to the decisions within the scope of responsibility of the Board of Directors are made available to the members of the Board of Directors and the Board of Statutory Auditors, in the manner and with the timing deemed appropriate.
-Managers of the Company and the Group participate in meetings of the Board of Directors in order to provide the necessary clarification concerning on items on the agenda.
+Managers of the Company and the Group may participate in meetings of the Board of Directors in order to provide the necessary clarification concerning on items on the agenda.
+During the reporting period, no managers took part in Board meetings.